Natasha023/send-email/README.md

 ## Functionalities Introduction
 1. Only one sender is allowed.
-2. Support for multiple recipients which should be seperate by ';'.
+2. Support for multiple recipients which should be seperated by ';'.
-3. Support for multiple CCs and BCCs which should be seperate by ';'.
+3. Support for multiple CCs and BCCs which should be seperated by ';'.
 4. Dynamically add form fields.
 5. Form field input value validation.
 6. Support for failover.